zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_build_instruction.rst

 ..
 [5] Build IPC tests or not: `IPC_TEST`.
 It can be only enabled in IPC model

 ..
 [6] Build for PSA API compliance tests or not: `PSA_API_TEST`.

+..
+[7] Profile Small config doesn't cover all the platforms.
+Please check
+       Profile Small config files to find out the supported platforms.

 --------------